Prague Food Tour by the Geeks

 I was planning to buy 2 scoops (Vanilla and Chili) in a cup, and Yes!
 I did stick on my planned and bought 2 balls, it was really heavy though I thought I couldn’t finish it.

 The Chili flavor is really good, it was my first time to have a chili ice cream, it is spicy though.
 Kinda weird as flavor but I still did love it.
-The price was a little bit expensive than usual, almost 2 euros per scoop, If you happen to come here just try one scoop it’s enough.
+The price was a bit expensive than usual, almost 2 euros per scoop, If you happen to come here just try one scoop it’s enough.

 Trdelník or Chimney Cake

 While wandering around the Old Town place, I noticed some people were holding this bizarre ice cream cone with chocolate sauce around.
-I was indeed curious to see what was it, and suddenly on our way to Charles Bridge, we bump into stores selling Trdelník.
+I indeed curious to see what was it, and suddenly on our way to Charles Bridge, we bump into stores selling Trdelník.

 This typical Czech Pastry is actually originated for Transylvanian and Slovakian.
 Can also be found in Central and Eastern Europe in countries such as Hungary, Austria, and Romania.